-The city of Dublin was once home to some 37 distilleries but by 1976 each and every one of them was lost.
+The city of Dublin was once home to 37 distilleries.
+By 1976, each and every one of them was lost.
 When the new Teeling distillery was established in 2015, it was the first to open in the city for more than 125 years.
-The Teeling story begins long long ago however… When Walter Teeling founded a distillery on Marrowbone Lane in the Liberties area of Dublin in 1782, the city was home to some of the largest and most successful distilleries in the world.
-Walter’s early success attracted attention though and his distillery was eventually bought over by Willam Jameson & Co, effectively erasing the Teeling name from the whiskey landscape for generations.
+The Teeling story begins long before that, however.

+Walter Teeling founded a distillery on Marrowbone Lane in the Liberties area of Dublin in 1782.
+At that time the city was home to some of the largest and most successful distilleries in the world and Walter’s early success soon attracted attention.
+His distillery was eventually bought over by Willam Jameson & Co, erasing the Teeling name from the whiskey landscape for generations to come.

 Smell: Vanilla.
 Buttery Pastry & Dark Chocolate – Pain Au Choc, Caramel, Lemon and Lime, Pepper and Cream.

 Taste: Honey, Vanilla, Cream, Salted Caramel, Strawberry, Raspberry, Pepper and Spicy Oak.